zaalang/docs/docs/language/structs.rst

 Methods
 -------

 Functions may be declared within struct scope.
-These are then callable via scoped lookup and by member call operator (.).
+These are then callable via scoped lookup and by member operator (.).

 .. code-block:: zaalang